-Basically a cross between an MPV and an SUV, the Tata Hexa will be launched in India in the coming months.
-Or rather, relaunched, as it is essentially a heavily reworked version of the slow-selling Aria crossover.
-Showcased at the Geneva Auto Show followed by its India debut at the 2016 Auto Expo, the Hexa gets a new face, a new interior and updates to the drivetrain.
-Another new crossover that has just been launched in the Indian market is the Honda BR-V. You can read all about how they compare with each other in our Tata Hexa vs Honda BRV comparison here.
+Basically a cross between an MPV and an SUV, the Tata Hexa has been launched in India.
+Showcased at the Geneva Auto Show followed by its India debut at the 2016 Auto Expo, the Hexa gets rugged styling, a smart interior and a powerful engine with AWD.
+While its direct rivals include Innova Crysta and Mahindra XUV500, the Honda BR-V can also be seen as a rival.
+You can read all about how they compare with each other in our Tata Hexa vs Honda BRV comparison here.

 Tata Hexa vs Honda BRV – Price Comparison

 |Rs.
 10.13 lakh

 |Rs 16.20 Lakh

 |Tata Hexa XT 4×4 MT